Below are specialty rooms we’ve created to make sure everyone feels welcome when they arrive or depart from Kansas City.

 Flight travel can be stressful even for the most seasoned passengers, and possibly overwhelming for first-time travelers or those who are neurodivergent.
 In addition to navigating the various terminal procedures, boarding the plane itself can present a challenge.

 The Kansas City Air Travel Experience Room provides a true-to-life space to gain experience with check-in, security screening, boarding and flight procedures, all in a calm and controlled atmosphere.
-Users are guided through every step of the air travel experience inside a section of an actual Airbus 320 fuselage, with working overhead storage bins, seat belts, tray tables and lavatory, providing hands-on experience in a safe environment.
+Users are guided through every step of the air travel experience inside a section of an actual Airbus 321 fuselage, with working overhead storage bins, seat belts, tray tables and non-functioning lavatory, providing hands-on experience in a safe environment.
 Through practice, the room can help calm fears and ensure a better, real-life flight experience in the future.

 Peace of mind for travelers with needs pertaining to: